David Long (defensive back): Green Bay Packers

 On December 5, 2023, Long was claimed off waivers by the Green Bay Packers.
 He was released on January 6, 2024.
 On January 12, he was signed to the practice squad and elevated for the first round game of the 2023–24 NFL playoffs a day later.
 He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 New York Giants

 On May 1, 2024, Long signed with the New York Giants.
 He was released on August 27.

 Indianapolis Colts

 On September 2, 2024, Long was signed to the Indianapolis Colts practice squad.
 The Colts signed him to the active roster on October 8.

 On July 31, 2025, the Colts placed Long on injured reserve.
 He was released on August 3.
 He was re-signed to the practice squad on October 20.
 The Colts released Long on November 4.

+Carolina Panthers (second stint)

+On November 26, 2025, the Carolina Panthers signed Long to their practice squad.

+New York Giants (second stint)

+On August 5, 2026, the New York Giants signed Long.
+He was released by the Giants on August 13.

+New Orleans Saints

+On August 26, 2026, the New Orleans Saints signed Long.
+On August 30, Long was placed on season ending injured-reserve.